 Be sure to visit www.carelearning.com for your online educational courses.

-Target audience: CEO, COO, CMO, CNO, all clinical nursing leadership, ED director, ED physicians, medical staff coordinators, professional staff nurses, department directors, The Joint Commission coordinators, performance improvement directors, risk managers, safety officers and compliance officers
+Target audience: CEO, COO, CMO, CNO, HIM director and staff, IS director, radiology leadership, lab director, ED director, OR director, ICU/CCU leadership, all clinical nursing leadership, nurse managers/supervisors, medical staff coordinator, The Joint Commission coordinators, quality improvement directors, risk managers, safety officers and compliance officers

 Updated CMS data show that 2,217 hospitals will be penalized this year for readmissions and 307 will receive the maximum penalty and lose 1% of base Medicare payments.
 Care coordination needs to be improved.
 Two new CPT Transitional Care Management (TCM) codes have been created to improve care coordination and provide better incentives to ensure patients are seen in a physician’s office, rather than be at risk for readmission.
 CMS’ adoption of codes for TCM services is part of a broader multi-year strategy to recognize and support primary care and care management.
 Providers who are using the transitional care codes have found it to be worthwhile.

 Target audience: CEO, COO, CFO, CNO, CMO, case management, all hospital clinical leadership, business office staff, all coding, billing and claims transaction staff, patient financial management personnel, financial analysts, HIM directors/managers and compliance officers